richbl/ng2-visualizejs/README.md

 > Note that this demonstration is not designed to be production-ready: including username and password in *any* local script is a serious security risk.

 ### Edit HTML Content Files
-The file `app/app.component.html` is where the Visualize.js resources are embedded, using special HTML notation:  `<vjs-component id="dashboard_one"></vjs-component>`, where the `id` attribute is equivalent to the `id` attribute referenced in the Visualize.js documentation.
+The file `app/app.component.html` is where the Visualize.js resources are embedded, using a custom HTML tag:  `<vjs-component id="dashboard_one"></vjs-component>`, where the `id` attribute represents the id of the resource defined in the configuration component, `vjs.config.service.ts`.

 ### Start the Server